Part 40: UART Driver Template — Zero-Size Abstraction and Compile-Time Dispatching

 3

-This single line performs a two-step conversion: INSTANCE (UartInstance enum) → uintptr_t (integer value) → USART_TypeDef* (pointer).
+This line performs a two-step conversion: inst (UsartInstance enum) → integer value → USART_TypeDef* (pointer).

-The underlying value of UartInstance::Usart1 is USART1_BASE (0x40013800), which is the base address of the USART1 peripheral in the STM32 memory map.
-STM32 peripheral registers are memory-mapped—accessing address 0x40013800 is equivalent to accessing the first register of USART1.
-The field layout of the USART_TypeDef struct corresponds one-to-one with the physical layout of the USART register group, so casting the base address to a USART_TypeDef* allows us to access all registers through struct members.
+The underlying value of UsartInstance::Usart1 is 0x40013800, which is the base address of the USART1 peripheral in the STM32 memory map.
+STM32 peripheral registers are mapped to memory address space—accessing address 0x40013800 is accessing the first register of USART1.
+The field layout of the USART_TypeDef structure corresponds one-to-one with the physical layout of the USART register group, so casting the base address to USART_TypeDef* allows access to all registers via structure members.

 Is reinterpret_cast legal here?
-In the general C++ standard, reinterpret_cast an arbitrary integer to a pointer is "implementation-defined behavior"—the standard does not guarantee the result.
+In general C++ standards, reinterpret_casting an arbitrary integer to a pointer is "implementation-defined behavior"—the standard doesn't guarantee the result.
 But in embedded C++, this is the standard way to access memory-mapped peripherals, and all mainstream ARM compilers (GCC, Clang, ARM Compiler) support it and optimize it well.

 init() strings all the components discussed above into an initialization pipeline: